b-lukaszuk/golang_luzne_zadanka/book3/ch26/README.md

 # Lesson 26.
 A Few Pointers

+## Task 1

+Write a program with a turtle that can move up, down, left, or right.

 ## Caution note

 **The content of this folder may be incorrect, erroneous and/or harmful.
 Use it at Your own risk.**